defra-design/defra-forms-designer-history/app/posts/2024-01-03-heuristic.md

 ---
 title: Heuristic evaluation of the XGov Digital Form Builder
-description: Evaluating the usability of the XGov Digital Form Builder
+description: A heuristic evaluation of the XGov Digital Form Builder identified several usability issues.
+These included unclear prompts, lack of system feedback, inconsistent button labeling, poor navigation, and inadequate user control, which complicate the form creation process.
 date: 2024-01-03
 tags:
 - accessibility